The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global healthcare big data analytics market reached a value of US$ 25.9 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 12.5% during 2021-2026.
+The global healthcare big data analytics market reached a value of US$ 31.8 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 71.6 Billion by 2027, exhibiting at a CAGR of 14.1% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Big data analytics is a type of advanced analytics which consists of a set of statistical algorithms and predictive models supported by high-performance analytics systems.
 With high-powered computing systems, these solutions offer several business benefits in the healthcare industry such as effective marketing, new revenue opportunities, better operational efficiency and improved patient care.
 At present, various healthcare organizations ranging from multi-provider groups and single-physician offices to large hospital networks are increasingly adopting big data analytics.
 This rise can be attributed to the multiple advantages of this service which include detecting healthcare fraud quickly and efficiently, and analyzing clinical trials and patient records.